By Brandy Centolanza

 “Holistic health includes looking big picture at all the aspects that influence health: diet, lifestyle, stress and community as well as individual concerns,” explains Brian Keenan, a naturopathic doctor with Magnolia Natural Medicine.
 “It’s important that we look at things holistically because the sum of us is bigger than our parts.”

-Dr. Mary Callahan, a pediatrician with Preferred Pediatrics, says it’s important for both parents and children to “know the elements that interplay to influence basic health functions.”
+Dr. Mary Callahan, a local Fredericksburg pediatrician, says it’s important for both parents and children to “know the elements that interplay to influence basic health functions.”
 This includes eating a variety of healthy, nutritious foods, staying active, getting adequate sleep and managing stress, which can be difficult for moms and dads in today’s busy world.

 “Worry, pressure and mental fatigue are inevitable,” Callahan says.
 “Figure out what you need to do to cope and practice it regularly to avoid those feelings from building up.”